Gluten-Free Oats: What’s the Deal?

 Recording and Resources from the April 2024 Webinar

-Incorporating oats into a gluten-free diet is a controversial topic in the celiac disease community, but thanks to emerging research and new recommendations from the Dietitians in Gluten and Gastrointestinal Disorders (DIGID) group and the Academy of Nutrition and Dietetics, it’s now a little bit easier to make decisions about eating gluten-free oats.
+Incorporating oats into a gluten-free diet is a controversial topic in the celiac disease community, but with our latest Culinary Medicine Webinar, we hope to make it a little bit easier to make decisions about eating gluten-free oats.

 Oats are found in many gluten-free products like granola bars, cookies, baked goods, granola, veggie burgers, and cereals.
 Historically there have been concerns about patients with celiac disease eating oats due to cross-contact with gluten and a possible immune response leading to intestinal damage.
 Although oats themselves do not contain gluten, they are often grown, processed, and transported alongside wheat, barley, and rye, which do.
 Additionally, some patients with celiac disease report experiencing symptoms similar to a gluten exposure even when eating gluten-free oats.